A less common way to brew.

 It is actually quite straightforward.
 The process varies a little between manufacturer because of the different filters and heating methods used, but essentially:

-- You put water is put in the bottom section
+- You put water in the bottom section

 - You put ground coffee in the top section (some guides say to add coffee after step 4)